eudoxia0/eudoxia0.github.io/article/_posts/2024-11-24-client-freedom.md

 [em]: https://en.wikipedia.org/wiki/Gnus

-Client freedom peaked in the 90s when most communication was through open protocls, and has been on the decline since.
+Client freedom peaked in the 90s when most communication was through open protocols, and has been on the decline since.
 I remember, circa 2013, using Facebook Messenger over [Pidgin][pid], through their [XMPP][xmpp] gateway, and with [OTR][otr] messaging turned on.
 Then Facebook shut down its XMPP gateway, as Slack shut down its IRC gateway.